ghattab/ghattab.github.io/research.md

 <br/>

-_"Scientific work must not be considered from the point of view of the direct usefulness of it.
-It must be done for itself, for the beauty of science, and then there is always the chance that a scientific discovery may become like the radium a benefit for mankind."_--Marie Skłodowska Curie
+<h6>_"Scientific work must not be considered from the point of view of the direct usefulness of it.
+It must be done for itself, for the beauty of science, and then there is always the chance that a scientific discovery may become like the radium a benefit for mankind."_--Marie Skłodowska Curie</h6>